-Quick Links to the Central Coast Marine Plan and Marine Plan Overview
+Quick Links to the Central Coast Marine Plan, Marine Plan Overview and Annual Reports

 Hundreds of islands, exposed rocky headlands, nearshore kelp forests and the shelf waters of Queen Charlotte Sound characterize the Central Coast’s marine and coastal areas.
 The exposed outer coast meets an intricate shoreline, cut by narrow channels and steep-walled fjords, that provides ecologically complex estuaries, calm inlets and pocket coves.